britter/apacheconeu-2016-beyond-stringutils/docs/03-commons-lang.md

 ---

+### Craftsmanship advice

+> Overuse of `isNotEmpty` / `isNotBlank` may be a sign of code smells such as primitive obsession and anemanic domain model.

+Note:
+- Everything is a String, instead of meaningful classes
+- Domain model only has getters and setters, but no constructor that makes sure classes are constructed into valid state
+- Example: Customer without Customer ID?

+---

 ### Beyond StringUtils

-`ArrayUtils, BooleanUtils, CharSetUtils, CharUtils, ClassUtils, DateFormatUtils, DateUtils, DurationFormatUtils, EnumUtils, ExceptionUtils, LocaleUtils, NumberUtils, ObjectUtils, RandomStringUtils, RandomUtils, SerializationUtils, StringEscapeUtils, StringUtils, SystemUtils, WordUtils`
+`ArrayUtils, BooleanUtils, CharSetUtils, CharUtils, ClassPathUtils, ClassUtils, DateFormatUtils, DateUtils, DurationFormatUtils, EnumUtils, ExceptionUtils, IEEE754rUtils, LocaleUtils, NumberUtils, ObjectUtils, RandomStringUtils, RandomUtils, SerializationUtils, StringEscapeUtils, StringUtils, SystemUtils, ThreadUtils, WordUtils`

 ---